SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

-                Finally we take our new velocity and apply it to our Trooper.&nbsp; When the Trooper sprite updates (the update in the base Sprite class for the Trooper), the Sprite will be moved in the direction we have applied.
+                Finally we take our new velocity and apply it to our Trooper.
+When the Trooper sprite updates (the update in the base Sprite class for the Trooper), the Sprite will be moved in the direction we have applied.

-                &nbsp;

                 ### Step 3: Bringing the Fire